rameka/University-Database-for-Students-CPP-Application/README.md

 # University Database for Students - Console Application

-Modeled and developed a database in C++ for university student susing STL, where student could register, add courses, remove a particular course, drop all courses based on semester.
+Modeled and developed a database in C++ for university student using STL, where student could register, add courses, remove a particular course, drop all courses based on semester.
 The database was tested and simulated with default inputs.
 Visual Studio IDE was used to develop this application

 ## Features